For contractors (invite-only)

 Service areas are defined using a city list.
 Contractors can list multiple cities served.

-Homeowner anonymity until engagement
+Privacy-first until engagement

 Standards and enforcement (3-strike system)

-We keep standards simple and consistent.
+Standards are simple and consistent.
 Three active strikes within a rolling 12 months results in removal.

 Examples of strike triggers